 Jacked Up Pumpkin Carving

-With time on your side, why not stretch out and savour the fun of creating your family’s Halloween Jack-O-Lantern?
-Rather than a rushed panic to pick up a pumpkin from the grocery store and get it carved before the sun sets, turn the activity into an all-day adventure.
+Rather than a rushed panic to pick up a pumpkin from the grocery store and get it carved before the sun sets on October 31st, turn the pumpkin carving fun into an all-day adventure.
 Start with a trip to a pick-your-own pumpkin patch.
 The pumpkin picking is just a fraction of the fun that awaits at Merry Farms in Hamilton.
 The farm also offers a corn maze, giant slides, farm animals, a spider web to climb, a tire mountain and more.
-Other great options for pumpkin picking include Brantwood Farms in Brantford, Murphy’s Country Produce in Binbrook and Andrews Scenic Acres in Milton.
+Other great options for pumpkin picking include Brantwood Farms in Brantford and Andrews Scenic Acres in Milton.

 - Floating on a giant raft down the Grand River